"Investment management is commoditised": What exactly does that mean?

 You may only be shown the funds that have outperformed, not those that have underperformed and/or closed.

 The graphs are backwards looking - would they have been recommending the same fund in 1999 (the start date for the graph in our example)?

 There are fund managers that have a consistent track record of outperforming the market.
-These firms tend to be very secretive and are staffed by maths, computing and statistics people with high levels of intelligence.
-The only drawback is that these offerings don't tend to be available to external investors (why give a good thing away).
+These firms tend to be very secretive and are staffed by maths, computing and statistics wizards with high levels of intelligence.
+The only drawback is that these offerings don't tend to be available to external investors (why give a good thing away?).
 Furthermore, given the complexity of these strategies, it's unlikely that the average investor would be able to understand how these strategies work.
 Many believe you should fully comprehend a strategy before investing your money, so even if these offerings were available, they may not be suitable for all.

 An easier sell

 We feel that an active management approach is an easier sell versus the boring "capture the returns of the market" passive/factor alternatives.
 There are many, many investors out there who love the idea of star fund managers.
 However, successful client outcomes are key for us at Pyrford Financial Planning.
 We believe that our investing approach, which is backed by evidence and data, gives our clients the best chance of success, and this is more important to us than attracting more clients through "selling the dream" of outperformance.
 In fact, we believe chasing outperformance is one of the biggest risks to a client's financial plan.